AndypSheridan/hyperCube/README.md

 * Whilst the game is now very different, this video gave me a good platform to create a very basic jumping game.
 Code has been attributed in the JavaScript file.

+* The leaderboard code is from the website Developer Drive: https://www.developerdrive.com/html5-javascript-gem-game-with-saved-scoreboard/

 ### **Media:**